christabor-incubator/neuralnet_modeler/README.md

 # A neural network visual modeling tool

 ## TODO:
-* firing threshold visualization
-* sum of weights on each layer visualization
 * Allow toggling active/inactive
 * allow have run simulation
 * validator for indivudal weights